Artisan-Lab/RULF/src/bootstrap/README.md

 $ python ./x.py build
 ```

-Note that if you're on Unix you should be able to execute the script directly:
+Note that if you're on Unix, you should be able to execute the script directly:

 ```sh
 $ ./x.py build